 Thomas Mathiba, Chair of the National Environmental Skills Planning Forum

-In addition to this website, other key initiatives are a research symposium and monograph, overviews and conceptual frameworks, training courses, and a research toolkit to help employers, SETAs and others better understand and quantify the demand for green skills.
+In addition to this website, other key initiatives were a research symposium and monograph, overviews and conceptual frameworks, training courses, and a research toolkit to help employers, SETAs and others better understand and quantify the demand for green skills.

 Help us build the field and our collective capacity by sharing your research, projects, publications and challenges, and responding to the queries posted on the site.